Moonlight-Companies/goresp/README.md

-# GoRESP: Robust RESP (Redis Serialization Protocol) Implementation in Go
+# GoRESP: RESP (Redis Serialization Protocol) Implementation in Go

-GoRESP is a comprehensive implementation of the Redis Serialization Protocol (RESP) in Go.
-It offers a flexible and robust solution for encoding and decoding RESP data streams, along with a PubSub connector featuring auto-reconnection capabilities.
+GoRESP is an implementation of the Redis Serialization Protocol (RESP) in Go, with a focus on providing a non-blocking stream of events from Redis pubsub channels.
+It offers a solution for encoding and decoding RESP data streams, along with a PubSub connector featuring auto-reconnection capabilities.

 ## Features

-- Full RESP protocol support (Simple Strings, Errors, Integers, Bulk Strings, Arrays)
+- RESP protocol support (Simple Strings, Errors, Integers, Bulk Strings, Arrays)
-- Efficient streaming decoder for processing large data streams
+- Streaming decoder for processing data streams
-- Comprehensive error handling and recovery
+- Error handling and recovery
 - PubSub connector with automatic reconnection and resubscription
 - Health checks to handle silent stream stoppages (no syscall errors)
-- Extensible design allowing custom connection implementations for encoding and decoding
+- Non-blocking event stream for consuming pubsub messages

 ## Components

 ### RESP Decoder

-The core of GoRESP is a high-performance RESP decoder capable of handling both complete messages and partial streams:
+The core of GoRESP is a streaming RESP decoder capable of handling both complete messages and partial streams:

 - Processes data from byte-by-byte to large chunk partial messages
 - Supports all RESP data types
-- Robust error handling for malformed input
+- Handles malformed input
 - Resumes parsing from incomplete data

 ### PubSub Connector (`NewReconnecting`)